Amsterdam’s artistic heritage shines from every corner of the city that not even long held stereotypes can dull its light.

 14. Secret Triangle Stairwell

 Bevan discovered this spot on Instagram by accident and so we went hunting for it.
 It’s not an obvious spot, nor is it easily accessible.
+You could even call it one of Amsterdam’s secret spots.
 We got lucky, asking the right person at the right time.
 This frame may not be everyone’s cup of tea as it’s not your typical “travel photo” but the light, the lines and our good luck made it all so worth it.

 Drop us a comment below if you want to discover this location and we’ll send you a message with the details!